 Andreas Katsulas was a film and television actor.
 He’s best known for his work on the TV series Babylon 5 (1994-1998), where he portrayed Ambassador G’Kar, and also for his role as the one-armed villain Sykes in the movie The Fugitive (1993).

 Katsulas was born in St. Louis, Missouri on May 18, 1946, to a working-class Greek American family.
-He was exposed to acting at the age of four when his mother took him to see a local production. he then took elective acting classes at every opportunity, before moving to St Louis State and majoring in Drama.
-He would eventually attain a masters degree in the discipline from Indiana University.
-He immediately jumped into the local theater scene for a number of years, before moving to New York to perform in Off-Broadway roles.
-He worked in Paris for a time before touring the world, taking on a variety of challenging roles, and doing some work in Greece too, before returning to the States and acting in the film industry.
+He got interested in acting at the age of 4 when his mother took him to see a local production.
+Since an early age he started taking elective acting classes at every opportunity at school, before majoring in Drama in university.
+Katsulas would eventually receive a masters degree in the Drama from Indiana University.
+Upon graduating he immediately jumped into the local theater scene for a number of years, before moving to New York to perform in Off-Broadway roles.
+Katsulas also worked in Europe, including Paris, France, and he did some work in Greece too, before returning to the US and acting in the film industry.

-Katsulas appeared in various films, including The Sicilian, Next of Kin, Someone to Watch Over Me, Sunset, Hot Shots!
+Katsulas has had a long carreer with appearnces in various TV shows and films, including The Sicilian, Next of Kin, Someone to Watch Over Me, Sunset, Hot Shots!
 Part Deux, and Executive Decision.
-He played the one-armed villain Sykes in The Fugitive (1993).
+Katsulas was the one-armed villain Sykes in the movie The Fugitive (1993) starring Harrison Ford and Tommy Lee Jones.

-Katsulas was a regular on the television series Babylon 5 (1994-1998), where he portrayed Ambassador G’Kar.
-He played the Romulan Commander Tomalak on Star Trek: The Next Generation.
+Katsulas break out role on TV was that of Ambassador G’Kar in the TV series Babylon 5 (1994-1998).
+He also played the Romulan Commander Tomalak on Star Trek: The Next Generation.